Trump Tower meeting: Disclosure timeline

-The meeting, which took place on June 9, 2016, first came to the attention of authorities in April 2017, when Kushner reported on a revised security clearance form that he had met with Veselnitskaya.
+The meeting first came to the attention of authorities in April 2017, when Kushner reported on a revised security clearance form that he had met with Veselnitskaya.

+The existence of the meeting was reported in July 2017.
+Some news outlets took the meeting as evidence of collusion between the Trump campaign and the Russian government.
 On July 8, 2017, The New York Times first mentioned a June 2016 meeting with "a Russian lawyer who has connections to the Kremlin", arranged by Trump Jr. and including Kushner and Manafort.
 Later that day, Trump Jr. released a statement calling it a "short introductory meeting" about American adoption of Russian children and "not a campaign issue".
 The next day it emerged that Goldstone had told Trump Jr. that the meeting would provide the Trump campaign with negative information about Clinton, and that this offer was "part of Russia and its government's support for Mr. Trump", without mentioning adoptions or the Magnitsky Act.
 Trump Jr. reacted by acknowledging that he had been expecting information about Clinton.
 Over the next few days the identity of the attendees was established.

 On July 11 Trump Jr. tweeted the entire email chain leading up to the meeting, a few minutes before The New York Times published it as well.
 Trump Jr. stated that he would have preferred to just have a phone call but that didn't work out.
 He told Sean Hannity that the meeting had been fully arranged by email, and that he had received no further details by phone.
 He would later contradict this statement during a closed-door interview with the Senate Judiciary Committee on September 7, acknowledging three short phone calls with Agalarov prior to the meeting.

 On July 12, 2017, President Trump stated in a Reuters interview that he had only known about the meeting for a couple of days, and that "many people would have held that meeting".
 Trump praised his son Don Jr. for his transparency in releasing the emails, and claimed that they were victims of a "political witch hunt".
 The same day Trump Jr. denied having told his father about the meeting.
 On July 13, Corey Lewandowski was asked on NBC's Meet the Press why he had not been invited to the meeting.
 He replied that he was at a Trump rally in Florida on the meeting date, but there was in fact no rally in Florida that day.
 Instead, Trump attended a Trump Victory fundraising lunch at the Four Seasons Hotel in New York, and returned to Trump Tower at 1:02 PM, where he "remained for the rest of the afternoon".
 According to emails, the Veselnitskaya meeting was scheduled for 4:00 PM.